philsquared/Catch23/README.md

 Some of this maybe further split out but that is not clear, yet.

 At time of writing the test case support (with automatic registration) is there (you can use `TEST` or `TEST_CASE`).
-Tags are supported, but not yet parsed (except for "[." to hide tests).
+Tags are supported, but with a slightly different syntax to Catch2 (unless using the interop header).
-There is a minimal test runner and a basic ConsoleReporter.
+There is a minimal test runner and a ConsoleReporter.
 There is no command line interface.

 ## In the main